After-Shock/Cloudbox-wiki/Nativefier.md

 - Force a specific icon with `--icon "path/to/icon"`, where the path/to/icon can be a local file or online path.
 - Force a zoom at start: Example `--zoom=<zoomlevel>` (example: `--zoom=0.8`).
   - You can also change the zooms with `ctrl` + `+` and `ctrl` +  `-` (replace with `command` in macOS).
-- To completely quit out of the app when you close the window (for macOS): `--fast-quit`
+- In macOS, to completely quit out of the app when you close the window: `--fast-quit`

 ### Some examples you can use: